steashemservice/indiskboxen.github.io/card.md

 ---
 layout: card
-title: Pay for your order with card
+title: Pay for your order with (only) Sodexo Lunch Card
 description:
 image:
 nav-menu: false